Enforcement options for creditors

 There are several judgment enforcement options available for creditors, including High Court enforcement, and the creditor may use more than one, either at the same time or consecutively.

 High Court enforcement

 Naturally, we think this is a strong option!
-For a court fee of £66, the judgment is transferred to the High Court for enforcement by a High Court Enforcement Officer (HCEO) under a High Court writ of control.
+For a court fee, the judgment is transferred to the High Court for enforcement by a High Court Enforcement Officer (HCEO) under a High Court writ of control.

 A notice of enforcement is sent giving the debtor seven days in which to pay, otherwise the HCEO will attend the debtor’s premises to enforce the writ.
 They can attend seven days a week between 06:00 and 21:00.
 For commercial organisations that normally operate at night, the HCEO can also enforce during their operating hours.

 The writ of control binds the goods of the debtor from the point of issue, meaning that it is an offence for the debtor to remove or sell the goods.
 The HCEO will look to take payment in full during the visit but may also accept an arrangement for payment in instalments.
 If a payment arrangement is made, the goods are covered by a controlled goods agreement, which prevents the debtor from removing, selling or otherwise disposing of them.